Why Creative Ecosystems Matter More Than Personal Brands

 For months now, I’ve been spending more time with my hands in the soil… pulling weeds, observing which native plants thrive next to each other, sketching garden layouts in the evenings with dirt still under my fingernails.
-I started gardening simply because I wanted to grow more of my own food and get to know the native plants that belong here in the Pacific Northwest.
-But somewhere along the way, I realized: I wasn’t just learning how to tend a garden.
-I was learning how to grow a business.
+I started gardening because I wanted to grow more of my own food and get to know the native plants that belong here in the Pacific Northwest.
+But somewhere along the way, I realized I wasn’t just learning how to tend a garden.

-What if we’re meant to build ecosystems?
+What if we’re meant to build creative ecosystems?

-Grow fast
+grow fast

-Scale endlessly
+scale endlessly

-Dominate a niche
+dominate a niche

-Maximize output
+maximize output

-Prioritize efficiency
+prioritize efficiency

-Outperform the competition
+outperform the competition

 We see the consequences everywhere: